HxprLee/manpaper/README.md

 ![Preview](/.img/preview-with_css.png "Preview")

 Manpaper is a GTK4 wallpaper manager for wlroots-based compositors (preferably [Hyprland :)](https://github.com/hyprwm/Hyprland)) written in Python.
-It provides a clean interface to browse local wallpapers, search and download online wallpapers and apply them using various backend tools.
+It provides a clean interface to browse local wallpapers, search and download online wallpapers and apply them using backends like `swww`, `swaybg`, `mpvpaper`.
 Support for both Live Wallpapers and Static Wallpapers

 ## Disclaimer